Uber releases Ludwig 0.2 with audio and speech improvements, plus Comet.ml and BERT integration

-Roughly five months following the debut of Ludwig, Uber’s open-source and no-code deep learning toolkit, the ride-hailing company today detailed improvements in tow with the latest version: Ludwig 0.2.
+Roughly five months following the debut of Ludwig, Uber’s open source and no-code deep learning toolkit, the ride-hailing company today detailed improvements with the latest version: Ludwig 0.2.
 Among them are new tools and over 50 bug fixes, plus Comet.ml integration, the addition of Google’s BERT natural language model, and support for new feature types including audio, speech, geospatial, time, and date.

 “The simplicity and the declarative nature of Ludwig’s model definition files allows machine learning beginners to be productive very quickly, while its flexibility and extensibility enables even machine learning experts to use it for new tasks with custom models,” wrote Uber engineers Piero Molino, Yaroslav Dudin, and Sai Sumanth Miryala.
 “Members of the broader open source community contributed many of new features to enhance Ludwig’s capabilities.”